-I know… I know… finish one you’ve already started, Penny.
+I know… I know… finish one you’ve already started, Alex.
 But I can’t help it!
 These ideas just come to me in the middle of the night, or maybe while I’m in the shower, or I could be staring into the abyss again and I have to write them down!

 Anyway, my feeble excuse out of the way… Have a look-see what I’ve already written. *grin*

 NB (updated 10/02/2020):

 If you’re new to the story, I added a prologue,

 I was feeling pretty low when I first met him.
 I was sat in a bar, wallowing in my own self-pity as I stared into a welcoming glass of rum and coke.
 I knew ordering a rum and coke was a little immature.
 A glass of wine would have been more adult-like.
 Maybe a glass of whiskey to remind me when I lived in Scotland.
 But fuck it, I was in a bad mood and I actually needed a reminder of my teenage years to lift my mood.